5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 This way, you can switch back and forth between current and older Clover builds prior to r5142 without issues.
 Because Clover build prior to r5142  can't see the `drivers/5142` folder while Clover 5142+ does see this folder and prioritizes the included OpenRuntime.efi (if present) over the one stored under `drivers/UEFI`.

 ## FakeSMC vs. VirtualSMC
-Although both do the same – emulating Apples System Management Controller (SMC), there are differences as far as their plugin kexts are concerned.
-I prefer VirtualSMC for the following reasons:
+Although both do the same – emulating Apples System Management Controller (SMC) – there are differences as far as their plugin kexts are concerned.
+I prefer VirtualSMC over FakeSMC for the following reasons:

 - Newer, more up-to-date code
 - Boots macOS faster (you'll notice it especially on older systems)
 - Only has 5 Plugin kexts that are clearly named in regards to their functionality.
 FakeSMC comes with 12 Plugins and some of them are really obscure so that in order to pick the right one you have to figure out the vendor of some chip on the mainboard.
 - On Laptops, VirtualSMC's `SMCBatteryManager.kext` and `ECEnabler.kext` work in tandem to enable Battery Status indicator without addtional Battery Patches.
 FakeSMC's `VoodooBatterySMC.kext` which is basically from 2009 doesn't work with ECEnabler.

 The only advantage FakeSMC has in combination with Clover is that it enables the `Reset SMC` feature in the [Boot Menu](https://github.com/5T33Z0/Clover-Crate/blob/main/GUI/Boot_Menu_Options.md#system-parameters) which doesn't work when using VirtualSMC.
-I don't know why this would be necessary since NVRAM reset handles that as well, but it is what it is.
+I don't know why this would be necessary since NVRAM reset does the same, but it is what it is.

 ## Further Resources and Troubleshooting